Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Motion Tracking via Residual Policy

 where $r_z$ matches the base height, $r_\mathrm{v}$ matches $xy$ components of base linear velocity, $r_\mathrm{w}$ matches $z$ component of base angular velocities, $r_{\phi\theta}$ matches the roll and pitch angles of the base, and finally $r_{\text{feet}}$ matches the relative foot positions with respect to base.
 All components are expressed in the robot's base frame.

-The world frame pose reward matches the $(x, y)$ position and orientation of the robot's base and that of the reference, expressed in the world frame: $\rewardw = r_{xy} \cdot r_{\mathrm{h}}$.
+The world frame pose reward matches the $(x, y)$ position and orientation of the robot's base and that of the reference: $\rewardw = r_{xy} \cdot r_{\mathrm{h}}$.
 This reward term improves base motion tracking for dynamic movements at high velocities.

 Finally, the regularizer term $\rewardr = r_{\Delta\mathrm{a}} \cdot r_{\mathrm{a}} \cdot r_{\text{slip}}$ consists of penalties on action rate, action value, and foot slip.